GoogleCloudPlatform/cloud-code-intellij/tutorial.markdown

 If you're interested in variables at particular points in time, (e.g. on the last iteration of a loop) then you'll want to set a conditional snapshot location.

-### Run the application

-1. Run > Debug 'My First Debugging Session'

- If some other configuration happens to appear in the Run menu instead, then select "Debug.." and choose "My First Debugging Session" in the dialog that appears.

-2. A dialog will appear.
-TBD: set the Module?
-Click the blue Attach button.

-3. The debugger pane will appear at the bottom of the screen.

-4. In your web browser, visit the application (e.g. ????) and exercise its functionality such that the code at the snapshot location will execute.

-5. In IDEA you will see a brief popup saying "New snapshot received."
-(Don't blink or you'll miss it.)
-The new snapshot appears in the lower lefthand pane.
-Click it.

-In the middle frame you'll see the stack trace:

-In the right hand frame you can all local variables and method arguments in scope at that point in the code and their values at that point in time.
-Fields are also available by expanding the "this" variable.
-For instance here

-Here we can see ????

-You can use the right click context menu to copy values, inspect variables, and more.

-Admittedly this is a very simple example.
-This particular bug could have been found in a locally running instance on the development server.
-However, in more complex applications that interact with backend data stores and other live network services, local tests may not be able to reproduce the exact problems you see in production.
-Furthermore, you can configure a live production instance to alert you to a problem that you don't immediatley know how to reproduce.
-For example, imagine that you knew the servlet was sending incorrect data but you didn't know the problem was triggered by a particular browser.
-This is normally accomplished with a conditional snapshot location, the subject we'll take up next.

 ### Conditional Snapshot Locations